MythTV/ansible/README.md

 ## Ansible Playbook for MythTV
 ** Only runs on Ansible versions above 2.3. **

+N.B.
+6/7/2023, the directory for Ansible collections has been corrected.
+See requirements.yml and re-run if non Ansible core modules fail (most won't need to do this.)

 This repository contains an Ansible playbook for user's that build MythTV from source.
 It's also used for setting up MythTV buildslaves.